ReneNulschDE/ha-smart-eq-connect/README.md

 IMPORTANT:

+* The component is a very early state

 * Please login once in the Smart EQ Connect IOS or Android app before you install this component.

 * Tested Countries: DE